 From his teenage years, teachers and classmates alike recognized his writing skills and loved his stories.

-“It had almost become a tradition”, he recalls, “during the last 20 minutes of the last class of the week, one of the teachers had decided to read the adventures of Bobby the Young Aviator in order to encourage other students to do the same.
+“It had almost become a tradition“, he recalls, “during the last 20 minutes of the last class of the week, one of the teachers had decided to read the adventures of Bobby the Young Adventurer in order to encourage other students to do the same.
 I remember being a little embarrassed at first hearing my texts being read out in front of the whole class.
 I also remember that the reactions were almost instantaneous: my classmates were looking at me to show me the parts they didn’t like with a thumbs down and grimacing faces, or the ones they liked with a thumbs up and big smiles… so this was totally unfiltered feedback and believe me they didn’t hold back.
-Without realizing, they became my first audience.
-Later I understood that it actually helped me a lot to understand how people perceive the different degrees of written emotions.
-I have also often discussed this point with the famous French writer Jean Anouilh, whom I met several times when I was young, and later on with actor and author Peter Ustinov, whom I visited several times”.
+Without realizing it, they became my first audience.
+Later I understood that it actually helped me a lot to understand how people perceive the different degrees of written emotions.“

 His constant curiosity and indefatigable thirst for knowledge bring a multiplicity of dimensions to his novels.
 Roman D. Hepburn’s writing deftly combines technology, social phenomena, psychological conflicts and suspense.
-He deliberately omits violence or the use of firearms as much as possible, and in doing so succeeds in creating an even stronger tension.
+He deliberately omits violence or the use of firearms as much as possible.

 Raised speaking English and French in Swiss schools, it is in the latter that he has chosen to write: “I find it more precise“, he declares, “it is perhaps for this reason that it was chosen as the diplomatic language at one time.
 And I notice it with every translation: I always have difficulty expressing the exact meaning of certain key phrases with translators.
 Suddenly, I realized that translating is a difficult art, and I dare not imagine all the errors or weaknesses that can slip into translated works“.